PART-WPO/reach-dashboard/README.md

   - Links

 ### Step 3 – Division Data Consolidation
-- Data from all three divisions is merged into a **single master sheet** using a Smartsheet Report.
+- Data from all three divisions is merged into a **single super sheet** using a Smartsheet Report.
 - This consolidated report serves as the source for **REACH data exports**.

 ### Step 4 – Automated Data Retrieval (Google Apps Script + Smartsheet API)